medizininformatik-initiative/DQA-CQL/docs/deployment.md

 The docker compose file contains a minimal example deployment for testing purposes.

 > [!CAUTION]
-> Don't use the deployment is production.
+> Don't use the deployment in production.

-The scripts use the SNOMED CT terminology but will also work without it.
-Because every one using SNOMED CT needs a license, you have to provide the release files yourself.
+The scripts use the SNOMED CT terminology, but will also work without it.
+Because everyone using SNOMED CT needs a license, you have to provide the release files yourself.
 In case you have a [SNOMED MLDS][1] account, you can download the SNOMED CT Germany Edition release packages, unzip them and edit the `docker-compose.yml` accordingly.

 After that, please start the Docker containers: